hurraygong/scGNN/scgnndocs/source/Downstream Analysis.rst

 (C) Comparison of DEG logFC scores using the original expression value (x-axis) and the scGNN imputed expression values (y-axis) identified in Day 1 cells of the Klein data (up) and Microglia cells of the Zeisel data (bottom).
 The differentiation signals are amplified after imputation (Figure 3C).

-(D) The relationships of four more gene pairs are also enhanced (Figure S3).
+(D) The relationships of four more gene pairs are also enhanced.
 Comparison of gene co-expression relationships in the Klein dataset.Different colors indicate cell clusters given in the original paper (Day 1, 2, 7, and 9) (Figure S3).

 (E) In the Zeisel dataset, scGNN amplifies differentially expressed genes (DEGs) signals with a higher fold change than the original, using an imputed matrix to confidently depict the cluster heterogeneity (Figure 3C and Figure S4).